-The Lloyd Community Association is a group of business leaders and residents working together to make our community a better place to live, work, and play.
+The Lloyd Community Association (LCA) is a group of business leaders and residents working together to make our community a better place to live, work, and play.
 Members enjoy benefits of networking with other leaders in the community and a loud voice for concerns regarding City issues.
-Join us as we make the Lloyd District a place everyone can enjoy!
 More information on the LCA website.

 This is year-round.
 YEAR-ROUND PRODUCE!
 Tuesdays from 10-2pm off NE Holladay Street by 7th.
-For more information go to: lloydfarmersmarket.com.
+More information here.

 Resoureceful PDX is a resource to help you make simple changes that can help you save money, support community, and conserve natural resources.
 Check out the resource map, which includes community-based, not-for-profit or grassroots organizations that help residents reuse, swap, repair and share such items as tools, building or art supplies, household goods or other materials rather than throwing away or buying new.

 Lloyd Links is a free service for Lloyd residents that helps you plan your transit and bike routes around Portland.

 Portland Bureau of Transportation has excellent bike maps.
 Here is the best one for the Lloyd District!

 A Basic Earthquake Emergency Communication Node, or BEECN, is a place to go in Portland after a major earthquake.
 The closest BEECN is located just north of the Lloyd Neighborhood at Irvington Elementary School.